Why coaches barely look at most emails

 Sometimes saying less, but saying it better, makes all the difference.

 Want my complete email communication strategy?
 The Field Hockey Recruiting Playbook includes my proven templates, timing guidelines, and frameworks for writing emails that actually get read.
-It launches on Feburary 3, but you can join the waitlist and get it earlier for the lowest price it'll ever be.
+It launches on February 3, but you can join the waitlist and get it earlier for the lowest price it'll ever be.